Department of World Languages & Cultures Scholarships

 The essay is to be the applicant’s own work entirely.
 Applicants may discuss the content with anyone they wish, but may not have any part of the essay reviewed or adjusted by anyone.

 The Alayne and Charles Berkins Scholarship serves undergraduate Liberal Arts students with declared majors in Spanish Studies/Hispanic Studies, Latin American Studies, German Studies or French Studies in the Department of World Languages and Cultures at UMD.

 This scholarship is to be used for tuition, books, fees and/or other related educational expenses while attending UMD.
 The scholarship will be awarded to one to three students for use in the junior or senior year and it will be based on a) scholastic merit and b) need.
-This scholarship will be $3,000 per year – split between Fall 2022 and Spring 2023.
+This scholarship will be at least $2,000 split between Fall 2023 and Spring 2024.
 The student must have a 3.0 GPA in his/her language program courses and a 2.75 GPA overall, at the time of application and during the time of the scholarship.
 The award will be contingent upon the required GPAs being maintained after Spring grades have been posted.
 Students may receive this award up to two times.